-- 1. Application The requirements in this Chapter apply to the ships intended to be registered as ships provided with high voltage shore connection systems, which have been summarized referring to IEC/ISO/IEEE 80005-1. - 2.
+- 1. Application The requirements in this Chapter apply to the ships classed with or intended to be registered under the Society, which are equipped with high voltage shore connection system in accordance with IEC/IEEE 80005-1 and apply for the class notation.
+(2022) - 2.
 Objectives Objective is to provide requirements for the design, installation and survey of high voltage shore connection systems. - 3.
-Related requirements In addition to complying with the requirements in this Chapter, those are to be applied respectively such as follows: For electrical equipment, Pt 6, Ch 1; For control systems, Pt 6, Ch 2, - 4.
+Related requirements In addition to complying with the requirements in this Chapter, those are to be applied respectively such as follows: For electrical equipment, Pt 6, Ch 1; For control systems, Pt 6, Ch 2. - 4.
 Class notation Ships having high voltage shore connection systems which complies with requirements of this section may be assigned with the class notation HVSC.
 [See Guidance]

 - (1) High Voltage Shore Connection (HVSC) System A high voltage shore connection system is designed to receive power from a high voltage shore supply system, and consist of high voltage plugs and sockets, high voltage shore connection switchboard, step-down transformer or isolation transformer, high voltage cable, incoming panel and associated instrumentation.
-HVSC is often referred to as Cold Ironing or Alternative Marine Power (AMP). - (2) High Voltage Nominal voltage is considered to be in the range above 1kV up to and including - (3) Equipotential bonding Provision of electric connections between conductive parts, intended to achieve equipotentiality. - (4) Cable Management System The cable management system is all equipment designed to control, monitor and handle the HV-flexible cable, control cables and their connection devices. - (5) Shore Connection Switchboard The shore connection switchboard is the ship's interface point with the shore power system.
+HVSC is often referred to as Cold Ironing or Alternative Marine Power (AMP). - (2) High Voltage Nominal voltage is considered to be in the range above 1kV up to and including 15kV. - (3) Equipotential bonding Provision of electric connections between conductive parts, intended to achieve equipotentiality. - (4) Cable Management System The cable management system is all equipment designed to control, monitor and handle the HV-flexible cable, control cables and their connection devices. - (5) Shore Connection Switchboard The shore connection switchboard is the ship's interface point with the shore power system.
 HV shore power is connected to this shore connection switchboard by menas of an HV plug and Socket arrangement.
 The shore connection switchboard is provided with a shore power connecting circuit breaker with circuit protection devices. - (6) Onboard Receiving Switchboard The receiving switchboard is normally a part of the ship's main switchboard to which the shore power is fed from the shore connection switchboard.